How to Propagate Parallel Peperomia (Peperomia puteolata) - 5 Propagation Methods

 4. With a pencil or anything similar make a hole in the center of the container.
 Ensure that the hole is wider than the diameter of the cutting.

-5. Once callused, insert about 2-3 in. of the cutting in the previously made hole.
+5. Once callused, insert about 2-3 inches of the cutting in the previously made hole.
 Gently tap and firm the soil around the base of the cutting.

 6. Cover the set up with clear polythene to increase humidity and warmth but allow space for air circulation to prevent the cuttings from rotting.